PyLink/PyLink/RELNOTES.md

 #### Feature changes
 - Relay feature changes:
     - Relay IP sharing now uses a pool-based configuration scheme (`relay::ip_share_pools`), deprecating the `relay::show_ips` and `relay_no_ips` options.
-        - IPs and real hosts are shared between all networks in an ipshare pool,
+        - IPs and real hosts are shared bidirectionally between all networks in an ipshare pool, and masked as `0.0.0.0` when sending to a network not in a pool and when receiving those networks' users.
     - **KILL handling received a major rework** ([issue#520](https://github.com/jlu5/PyLink/issues/520):
         - Instead of always bouncing, kills to a relay client can now be forwarded between networks in a killshare pool (`relay::kill_share_pools`).
         - If the sender and target's networks are not in a killshare pool, the kill is forwarded as a kick to all shared channels that the sender